 A computer can do massive brute force calculations but does not have an understanding of what is going on.
 This is where you come into play.
 This is why understanding investment theory and strategy is better than a new system laid out.

-So my point is read investment books, I do, but read them for fun, motivation and high level strategy rather than to find a the winning stock trading system, the secret to making money in the stock market.
+So my point is read investment books, I do, but read them for fun, motivation and high-level strategy rather than to find a winning stock trading system, the secret to making money in the stock market.

 My investment results – I have a winning system for me.
 I should one of these days publish my results, but I move money in and out of my account as I live partially from this money.
 So I need to set up one account just for demonstrating my results.
-Of course as soon as I do this I will start losing money.
-But seriously, in the mean time look at the published and rigorous results of the quantitative screens I start with.
+Of course, as soon as I do this I will start losing money.
+But seriously, in the meantime look at the published and rigorous results of the quantitative screens, I start with.
 Look at the results of using something like the moving average on the market as a whole.
-I back tested this many years and you can to with any basic software.
+I backtested this many years and you can too with any basic software.
 The last piece of my system is more of a judgment call.
 One day maybe I will write a book and publish my systems returns.
-But I have too many other things I am doing write now.
-So until then look at the results that have been publish on the pieces of my system.
+But I have too many other things I am doing right now.
+So until then look at the results that have been publishing on the pieces of my system.

 By the way, I am a bookaholic.
 I used to work in a few bookstores for many years and read all the time, I read on and off work, including investment books.
 In fact just this evening I placed another order for books but they were all kids books for my daughter.
 However, no investment books.
 I had a few queued up but could not justify the trade-off with my daughter’s books.
 But I think I will go back and order one investment book tonight.